AMSoftwareNL/crmpowershell/README.md

 **Project Description**

-PowerShell CmdLet Library for use with Dynamics CRM Organization.
+PowerShell CmdLet Library for use with Power Platform Dataverse and Dynamics 365 environments.
 Manage Metadata and content, and administer the organization.

-CRM PowerShell Library is a collection of PowerShell Cmdlets for working with Dynamics CRM.
+CRM PowerShell Library is a collection of PowerShell Cmdlets for working with Power Platform Dataverse and Dynamics 365 environments.

-Connect to your on premises CRM using Windows Authentication, Claims Based Authentication or IFD.
-Or connect to CRM Online (Dynamics 365) by specifying the Region.
-List and select an available organization, and you are ready to go.
+Connect to your on-premises environment, or Power Platform Dataverse and Dynamics 365 environment in the Cloud.

 **Work with Metadata**